-The only way is to exclude any hope of being dressed before lunchtime so I can enjoy a bit of writing.
+The only way is to remove any hope of being dressed before lunchtime so I can enjoy a bit of writing.

 Making Medium Decisions

 What constitutes a medium decision will vary for all of us living with chronic illness.
-I am coming from the position of being relatively housebound.
-In my case the best example would be trying to get out for a coffee to a local cafe.
+I am coming from the position of being housebound.
+In my case the best example would be trying to get out for a drive in the car or a medical appointment.